 - cooperation by the enterprise in the investigation;

-- existence of a corporate compliance programme that is appropriate having regard to the nature and size of the business of the enterprise; or
+- existence of a corporate compliance programme that is appropriate with regard to the nature and size of the business of the enterprise; or

 - any compensation made to victims of the infringements.

-Financial penalties imposed by the MyCC may be higher post issuance of the recent financial penalties guidelines as the guidelines indicate that the MyCC may round up the infringement duration, whereby a period of infringement of less than six months will be counted as half a year and a period longer than six months but shorter than a year will be counted as a full year.
-In the MAS-AirAsia case, the MyCC imposed a financial penalty of 10 million ringgit each on MAS and AirAsia, for the four months commencing when the Act came into effect up to the time that the two airlines terminated the collaboration agreement.
-In future, the MyCC may round the infringement period up to six months resulting in higher financial penalties.
-Similarly, the 26 ice manufacturers that were imposed financial penalties totalling 283,600 ringgit for price fixing may have faced a higher penalty if the case was decided today as their worldwide turnover of six months may have been taken into account despite them infringing the Act for approximately one week only.
+Financial penalties imposed by the MyCC may be higher post issuance of the Guidelines on Financial Penalties, as the guidelines indicate that the MyCC may round up the infringement duration, whereby a period of infringement of less than six months will be counted as half a year and a period longer than six months but shorter than a year will be counted as a full year.
+In the MAS–AirAsia case, the MyCC imposed a financial penalty of 10 million ringgit each on MAS and AirAsia for the four months commencing when the Act came into effect, up to the time that the two airlines terminated the collaboration agreement.
+In future, the MyCC may round the infringement period up to six months, resulting in higher financial penalties.
+Similarly, the 24 ice manufacturers that received financial penalties totalling 252,250 ringgit for price fixing may have faced a higher penalty if the case was decided today, as their worldwide turnover of six months may have been taken into account despite them infringing the Act for approximately one week.

 A person aggrieved by the decision of the MyCC may appeal to the CAT, which has exclusive jurisdiction to review any findings of infringement or non-infringement made by the MyCC.
 The president of the CAT is a judge of the High Court and the CAT is composed of between seven and 20 other members appointed by the prime minister on the recommendation of the minister charged with the responsibility for domestic trade and consumer affairs.